 When you register a domain name, you create a subscription for the domain name.
 You hold the right to use the domain name for as long as you pay the annual fee.
 The parties to the subscription contract are you, as the holder, and Norid, as the party responsible for the service, and the contract regulates your rights and obligations.
 You accept the terms and conditions by signing an applicant's declaration.
-Your domain name provider will make sure this is taken care of.
+Your registrar will make sure this is taken care of.

 The most important terms and conditions of the subscription contract